You’ve probably read the OKR basics.

 8. Treat OKRs as a Living System

-OKRs should evolve with your team - not get rigid over time.
+OKRs should evolve with your team’s priorities - not stay static.

-Best practice: Build in flexibility.
-The best OKRs are stable enough to steer - but agile enough to adapt.
+Best practice: Adjust OKRs as reality shifts.
+The best systems are stable enough to guide - and flexible enough to adapt.

 OKR Best Practices in Action: Summary + Self-Audit